South Jordan Child Custody Lawyer

 How Is Child Custody Decided?

-In Utah, child custody decisions are meticulously considered, with the child’s best interests taking precedence.
-Courts evaluate a range of factors to determine the most suitable custody arrangement.
+In Utah, child custody decisions are carefully evaluated, with the child’s best interests taking priority.
+Courts consider a range of factors to determine the most suitable custody arrangement.
 These factors include:

-- How Extended Family Relationships Will be Affected: The impact of custody arrangements on extended family relationships, such as grandparents, siblings, and other relatives, may also be considered by the court.
+The court may also consider the impact of custody arrangements on extended family relationships, such as grandparents, siblings, and other relatives.

 What are the Different Types of Custody?